wolflergf/wolflergf/README.md

 #!/usr/bin/python
 # -*- coding: utf-8 -*-

+# Define a class called ComputerScienceStudent to represent a student in the field of computer science.
 class ComputerScienceStudent:

+    # Constructor method (__init__) to initialize the object with the provided name, role, and language_spoken.
     def __init__(self, name, role, language_spoken):
         self.name = name
         self.role = role
         self.language_spoken = language_spoken

+    # Method to greet and introduce the computer science student.
     def say_hi(self):
         print(f"Hey there!
 I'm {self.name}, a {self.role} student.")
         print("Thanks for dropping by.
 I hope you find some of my work interesting.")